EvanOxfeld/node-unzip/README.md

 * finish/close events are not always triggered, particular when the input stream is slower than the receivers
 * Any files are buffered into memory before passing on to entry

-The stucture of this fork is identical to the original, but uses ES6, Promises and inherit guarantees provided by node streams to ensure low memory footprint and guarantee finish/close events at the end of processing.
+The stucture of this fork is similar to the original, but uses Promises and inherit guarantees provided by node streams to ensure low memory footprint and guarantee finish/close events at the end of processing.
+The new `Parser` will push any parsed `entries` downstream if you pipe from it, while still supporting the legacy `entry` event as well.

+Breaking changes: The new `Parser` will not automatically drain entries if there are no listeners or pipes in place.

 Unzipper provides simple APIs similar to [node-tar](https://github.com/isaacs/node-tar) for parsing and extracting zip files.
 There are no added compiled dependencies - inflation is handled by node.js's built in zlib support.